 Growing Wallflowers Erysimum

-Varieties of wallflowers can be annuals, biennials or perennials, although it's true to say the best scented varieties are biennial.
+Varieties of wallflowers can be annual, biennial or perennial, although it's true to say the best scented varieties are biennial.
 Wallflowers are available in a host of lovely shades of reds, orange, russet, pinks, apricot, purple, and in subtle shades.
 Select the right variety of wallflowers and enjoy their amazing scent throughout a long flowering period from spring to early summer.

 Wallflowers are easy to grow and need little more than a sunny spot and well-drained soil.
-They are not fussy about soil types and will grow on average soil.
-The biennial varieties are best treated as bedding and once flowering has finished, put in the compost.
-Some varieties will produce flowers another year but the plants do not always look at their best in successive years.
+They are not fussy about soil types and will grow in average soil.
+The biennial varieties are best treated as bedding and, once flowering has finished, put in the compost.
+Some varieties will produce flowers another year, but the plants do not always look at their best in successive years.

 Wallflowers are suitable for coastal gardens for advice on plants suitable for gardening by the sea side